element-hq/element-ios/Tools/Templates/README.md

-The `buildable` contains templates with source files that build.
+The `buildable` folder contains templates with source files that build.

 The goal is to turn these templates as Xcode templates.
 They are part of the Riot project in order to ensure they build

 # ScreenTemplate
-This is the boilerplate to create a screen that follows the MVVM-C pattern within the Riot app.
+This is the boilerplate to create a screen that follows the MVVM-C pattern used within the Riot app.

 To use it (before it becomes an Xcode template):